Jayaben Desai: After the strike

 Desai returned to the sewing industry and later became a teacher at Harrow College.
 She passed her driving test at the age of 60 and encouraged other women to do so to increase their freedom.

 Mrs Desai (as she was always referred to) recorded her thoughts for the Brent Museum and archives.
 In an interview by Hannah Phung of Brent Museum she said: "It was amazing, let me tell you, it was amazing.[…] tears were in my eyes to see these people […] they were hurting themselves and the police were charging them with horses and everything and still they were standing strong."

 Jayaben Desai died on 23 December 2010.
 Her family scattered her ashes near the sources of the Indus and Ganges rivers and in Rotherhithe on the Thames.

 Commemoration

-On 14 December 2016 she was named as one of seven women chosen by BBC Radio Four's Woman's Hour for their 2016 Power List, which was topped by Margaret Thatcher and also included Helen Brook, Barbara Castle, Germaine Greer, Bridget Jones and Beyoncé.
+On 14 December 2016 Desai was named as one of seven women chosen by BBC Radio Four's Woman's Hour for their 2016 Power List, which was topped by Margaret Thatcher and also included Helen Brook, Barbara Castle, Germaine Greer, Bridget Jones and Beyoncé.

 A portrait of Desai by David Mansell was purchased by the National Portrait Gallery, London in 2017.
+Also in 2017, a new play about Desai and the strikers, We Are The Lions Mr Manager by Neil Gore, was performed by Townsend Theatre Productions.

+A comic strip about Desai was created by Dr Sundari Anitha (University of Lincoln) and Professor Ruth Pearson (University of Leeds).

+In 2021, a British Indian Film-maker created a short documentary in tribute to Desai and the 1976 The Grunwick Strike.
+Documentary is on YouTube named Strikers in Saris released on 7 February 2021.